 Big data analytics in the banking industry brings valuable insights across multiple fronts – from product development to customer experience.
 This technology’s transformative power is undeniable, offering banks capabilities to navigate the complexities of the modern financial landscape.

-However, each of the main retail banking business models requires an IT infrastructure that can handle significant variations in demand for streaming and processing capacity.
+However, each of the main banking business models requires an IT infrastructure that can handle significant variations in demand for streaming and processing capacity.
 This requires careful balancing in system design and implementation.

 As a part of our partnership with PKO Bank, we developed a high-performance data management system that processes up to 10K transactions per second while maintaining data retrieval speeds averaging 55ms.
 The robust solution, built on a 72-node cluster architecture, handles massive daily operations including 200-500 million record offloads and 50 million data retrievals, with a total daily offloading size of 19TB.
 This enterprise-grade system enables PKO to meet both its current operational demands and position itself for future scalability.